 Step 5: Adjusting building steps

-Since submodule are not automatically included when we do a pull of this repository we have to specifically state that we do want to include the submodule.
+Since submodule might not automatically be included when we do a pull of this repository we have to specifically state that we do want to include the submodule.

 DigitalOcean